 Military children can bear a tremendous amount of stress related to frequent moves, parental deployment, and trauma should a parent be wounded or killed.
-Oftentimes, military spouses are dealing with similar emotions and may not know how to address their child’s attitudes and behaviors that may be hindering progress at school and at home.
+Oftentimes, military spouses are dealing with similar emotions and may not know how to address their child’s attitudes and behaviors that might hinder progress at school and at home.

 Operation Hero is a free after-school program tailored to the unique struggles of military children.
 The program addresses topics specifically relevant to the military child and their experience, and provides tools and opportunities for military children to adjust positively to the hardships of a military lifestyle.

 The program is designed to help military kids (grades 2-8) get back on track in school and at home.
-Children are referred to the program by school personnel.
+School personnel refer children to Operation Hero.

 When children enroll in Operation Hero, they work within a team to navigate through the 10-week course.